chef/chef-web-docs/chef_master/source/resource_yum_repository.rst

 gpgcheck
    **Ruby Type:** TrueClass, FalseClass

    Specifies whether or not Yum should perform a GPG signature check on the packages received from a repository.
-Default is ``true`` in Chef client 12.15.
+As of Chef client 12.15, the default is set to ``true``.

 gpgkey
    **Ruby Type:** String, Array